The most anticipated video games of 2022

 Last March, Bloomberg reported that “Hogwarts Legacy” will allow players to create transgender characters — a direct challenge to series creator J.K.
 Rowling who, in 2019, tweeted in support of a woman who lost her job over her anti-trans social media posts.
 Players will be able to independently select their characters, voice and appearances, according to the report.
 It’s not clear whether all the customization options will be available once the game releases. — Teddy Amenabar

-Release date: 2022, for PC, Xbox Series X and Series S, Xbox One, PlayStation 5, PlayStation 4
+Release date: 2022 for PC, Xbox Series X and Series S, Xbox One, PlayStation 5 and PlayStation 4

 Sifu

-There’s just not enough games that approach the balletic intricacies of hand-to-hand combat seriously, outside of a handful of brawlers and boxing games.
-“Sifu” by Sloclap may just be the answer, with your hero dodging and weaving punches and kicks, and like Jackie Chan, using the environment to his advantage.
+There are just not enough games that approach the balletic intricacies of hand-to-hand combat seriously, outside of a handful of brawlers and boxing games.
+“Sifu” by Sloclap may just be the answer, with your hero dodging and weaving punches and kicks, and — like Jackie Chan — using the environment to his advantage.
 A preview build we played was a bit rough in performance, but the fundamentals are there.
 This’ll be a must-play for anyone who craves brawler combat that looks like your favorite martial arts movies. — Gene Park

 Starfield

-In a June interview with The Washington Post, Bethesda Managing Director Ashley Cheng billed the upcoming sci-fi space game as “the Han Solo simulator,” allowing players to “[g]et in a ship, explore the galaxy, do fun stuff.”
+In a June interview with The Washington Post, Bethesda Managing Director Ashley Cheng billed the upcoming sci-fi space game as “the Han Solo simulator,” allowing players to “get in a ship, explore the galaxy [and] do fun stuff.”
 That’s pretty much all anyone needed to hear to further hype the already anticipated game.

-Players join a space exploration outfit, customizing their characters’ backgrounds and making decisions that will affect how the game’s story unfolds.
+Players join a space exploration outfit, customizing their character backgrounds and making decisions that will affect how the game’s story unfolds.
 While soaring through the far reaches of the cosmos, presumably players will encounter other forms of life … but hopefully not bugs.

 “Starfield” represents Bethesda’s first new IP in 25 years.
-“It’s like ‘Skyrim’ in space,” Bethesda Game Studios Executive Producer Todd Howard said of the role-playing game. — Mike Hume
+“It’s like ‘Skyrim’ in space,” Bethesda Game Studios Executive Producer Todd Howard has said of the role-playing game. — Mike Hume

 Redfall

-Announced at E3 this past June, “Redfall,” an upcoming vampire-themed co-op FPS game, generated a bit of buzz during Microsoft’s showcase.
+Announced at E3 this past June, “Redfall,” an upcoming, vampire-themed co-op FPS game, generated a bit of buzz during Microsoft’s showcase.
 The game from Arkane Studios, the developer behind “Dishonored,” “Prey” and the 2021 hit “Deathloop,” showed off a lengthy cinematic that featured a diverse cast of vampire hunters using customizable weapons to take down their bloodsucking foes.

-Not only are gamers geeked about the game because of Arkane’s pedigree but, along with “Starfield,” this is scheduled to be an Xbox/PC exclusive when it launches this summer.
+Not only are gamers geeked about the game because of Arkane’s pedigree, but, along with “Starfield,” this is scheduled to be an Xbox/PC exclusive when it launches this summer.
 Compared to Sony, Microsoft has lacked standout exclusives in recent years.
 Can “Redfall” fill that bill?
 We’re eager to find out. — Mike Hume